techgrounds/cloud-6-repo-Rithmatist/01_Linux_1/LNX-06.md

 Elke groep in /etc/group kan worden toegewezen als de groep van een bestand.

 ## Key-terms
-- touch = a standard command used in UNIX/Linux operating system which is used to create, change and modify timestamps of a file.
+- touch = a standard command used in Linux operating system which is used to __create, change and modify timestamps of a file.__
 - chmod = change mode (permissions)
 - chown = change owner
 - ls = long listing